• Skip to primary navigation

 • Bring large salted pot of water to a boil.
 Cook lasagna according to instructions.
 When 3 minutes are left, add chopped up kale to the water.
 Drain noodles and kale.
 Add kale back into the pot.

-• Grab your lasagna baking dish.
-Add a few spoonfuls of veggie/sauce mixture on the bottom.
+• Grab a 9×13 baking dish and add a few spoonfuls of veggie/sauce mixture on the bottom.

 • Place 3 lasagna noodles down on top of the sauce.
 Spread 1/3 of your ricotta on top of the noodles.
 Add 1/3 of your veggie/sauce mixture on top.
 Add 1/3 of your Mozzarella cheese on top.
 Repeat 2 more times.